-The National Consultation Workshop on Caste-Based Discrimination in Sri Lanka was held in May 27, 2007 in the Seminar Room of the Faculty of Arts, University of Peradeniya with the following specific objectives:
+The National Consultation Workshop on Caste-Based Discrimination in Sri Lanka was held on May 27, 2007 at the University of Peradeniya with the following specific objectives: (See Annexture 3).

-- to share the finding of the Sri Lanka study with key stakeholders; - to validate the information acquired through various sources; - to get necessary feedback from the experts, researchers, activists and key actors of governmental as well as non-governmental agencies to enrich the report; and - to promote networking and dissemination of findings among all relevant parties.
+- to share the finding of the Sri Lanka study with key stakeholders; - to validate the information acquired through various sources; - to get necessary feedback from experts, researchers, activists and key actors of governmental as well as nongovernmental agencies to enrich the report; and - to promote networking and dissemination of findings among all relevant parties.